 - Establish partnerships with organizations (NGOs, private sector, government, universities) to promote water-related issues and build capacity.

 - Engage with the Dicastery for Promoting Integral Human Development to support initiatives to advance water security.

-- Master's degree in engineering, public health, environmental services or related field.
+- PhD or Master’s degree in engineering, public health, environmental services or related field.

-- Minimum 10 or more years relevant field experience designing, implementing in water and WASH programs in developing countries, with at least seven years of developing country field experience in designing and implementing programs.
+- Minimum 10-15 years relevant field experience designing, implementing in water and WASH programs in developing countries, with at least seven years of developing country field experience in designing and implementing programs.

 - Demonstrated success in proposal development; strong project design, writing and analytical skills.

 - Experience managing technical staff and teams.